Medical Advice Disclaimer

-URL shorteners: NIEHS uses bit.ly, go.usa.gov, and other services to shorten long URLs for use in email messages, Twitter feeds and on Facebook pages.
+URL shorteners: NIEHS uses bit.ly, go.usa.gov, and other services to shorten long URLs for use in email messages, Twitter feeds and on Facebook webpages.
 These services generally collect and provide data on how often email recipients, Facebook and Twitter-users click on the shortened URLs distributed by NIEHS.
 These analytics show how many people clicked on the URLs posted by NIEHS compared to the total number of clicks on the shortened URLs.
 Analytics do not provide any personally identifiable information about the visitors who opened the shortened links.

 The National Institute of Environmental Health Sciences, NIEHS is making every effort to ensure that the information available on our website is accessible to all.
-If you use special adaptive equipment to access the Web and encounter problems when using our site, please let us know.
+If you use special adaptive equipment to access the Web and encounter problems when using our website, please let us know.

 Write to: firstname.lastname@example.org and we will attempt to provide the information to you in a suitable format.
 It would be helpful if you can be as specific as possible when describing the information you seek.

-If you prefer to call, our main number is 919-541-3345.
+If you prefer to call, our main phone number is 919-541-3345.

-For NIH employees, who need assistance with accessibility, please contact the equal employment opportunity officer in your Institute.
+For NIH employees, who need assistance with accessibility, please contact the equal employment opportunity officer in your institute.